Properties in Java

 John

 By using System.getProperties() method of Properties class, we can get all the properties of the system.
-Let’s create a program where we will get data from the system properties.
-Look at the source code to understand better.
+Let’s create a Java program where we will get data from the system properties.
+Look at the example code to understand better.

 import java.io.IOException;